Are you trying to save more money?

 With interest rates dropping as of this writing, now is a great time to consider refinancing your student loans.
 Or any loan for that matter.

-One suggestion is a company I have heard good things about is Earnest.
+One suggestion of a company I have heard good things about is Earnest.

 12. Unplug stuff when not in use

-13. Check how hot you have your hot water heater set
+13. Check how hot you have your water heater set

 14. Lower your heat a degree or two

 Do the same with your air conditioning.

 Every little bit you can save adds up.
 Plus, it may just be a habit that your heat or air conditioning is up to high.
 Simply becoming aware of some of these expenses you don’t often think about could save you money.

 Wear sweaters or a jacket if you are cold.
 Strip down to less clothing if you are hot.

 15. Limit driving and plan trips to multi-task